bbrattoli/PermutationLSTM/README.md

 ## Acknowledgments

-I thank [Artsiom Sanakoy](https://github.com/asanakoy/) for the alexnet implementation in tensorflow and Uta Buechler for implementing the LSTM part.
+I thank [Artsiom Sanakoy](https://github.com/asanakoy/) for the alexnet implementation in tensorflow and [Uta Buechler](https://utabuechler.github.io/homepage/) for updating the network for the LSTM.